 The Asphalt: Tonight

-For alternative rockers The Asphalt’s music video single “Tonight”, Cyber-Scan Films brought production to the band’s southwestern stomping grounds of Arizona.
+For The Asphalt’s alternative rock music video single “Tonight”, Cyber-Scan Films brought production to the band’s southwestern stomping grounds of Arizona.

 The music video involves two rival, modern day gangs mysteriously transported back in time to the old west, where they are united by fun, revelry, and danger.

-While urban alleyways in Tucson served as backdrop for the band performance footage and gang fight, it was Old Tucson Studios, “Hollywood in the Desert”, that truly brought the old west to life for the music video.
+While urban alleyways in Tucson served as backdrop for the band performance footage and gang fight, it was Old Tucson Studios—“Hollywood in the Desert” that truly brought the old west to life.

 In Old Mescal, Cyber-Scan had to recreate and populate a late 19th century, American frontier town, as well as mount a lavish, saloon burlesque show.
 Production then moved to the desert wilderness of Joshua Tree in California for additional band performance footage.

 The music video concluded with a shoot-out and brawl between the now united, modern day gangs and an arriving trio of rough and tough female outlaws.

 Learning to Forget from the Asphalt, featuring Tonight, is now available on I-tunes.
 Purchase here.